Ninon de l'Enclos: Legacy

 Immanuel Kant, in his Observations on the Feeling of the Beautiful and Sublime, uses Lenclos's life to emphasize how the most bitter reproach for an eighteenth-century woman was to be called unchaste: "The maiden Ninon Lenclos made not the least claims to the honor of chastity, and nevertheless she would have been implacably offended if one of her lovers had gone so far in his judgment."
 Kant underscored the sexist moral double-standard during Lenclos' life and during Kant's life time.

 Ninon de l'Enclos is a relatively obscure figure in the English-speaking world, but is much better known in France, where her name is synonymous with wit and beauty.
 Saint-Simon noted "Ninon made friends among the great in every walk of life, had wit and intelligence enough to keep them, and, what is more, to keep them friendly with one another."

 Edgar Allan Poe mentioned her in his short story "The Spectacles", as did Rudyard Kipling in "Venus Annodomini".
+Anais Nin mentions her alongside Madame Bovary in the novel, A Spy in the House of Love.
 Edwin Arlington Robinson used Ninon as a symbol of aging beauty in his poem "Veteran Sirens".
 Dorothy Parker wrote the poem "Ninon de l'Enclos on Her Last Birthday" and also referred to Ninon in another of her poems, "Words of Comfort to Be Scratched on a Mirror".
 L'Enclos is the eponymous heroine of Charles Lecocq's 1896 opéra comique Ninette.